How to get network access

 - Unused services should be switched off.

-We distribute IP-numbers, DNS-servers etc. by DHCP.
+We distribute IP addresses, DNS servers etc. by DHCP.
 When you never touched your network settings, everything will work without your intervention.
 When you changed the default, be sure to enable DHCP.

 If you are using Windows and would like to access D-PHYS IT services, please refer to the following documentation as well: Configuration hints for self-managed Windows Machines

-You may want to have a look at our configuration hints for self-managed Linux machines if you want to use specific DNS features here at D-PHYS, though.
+You may want to have a look at our configuration hints for self-managed Linux machines if you want to customize DynDNS.